University Campus of Football Business: History

-UCFB's first campus, UCFB Burnley, opened in 2011 at Burnley Football Club.
-Queen Elizabeth II and Prince Philip visited UCFB Burnley during their tour of Turf Moor and Burnley F.C. as part of the Jubilee Celebrations.
+UCFB's first campus opened in 2011 at Burnley Football Club.
+Elizabeth II and Prince Philip, Duke of Edinburgh visited the campus during their tour of Turf Moor as part of the Jubilee Celebrations.

 In 2014, UCFB expanded and opened its second campus, UCFB Wembley, with Wembley Stadium at the heart of the campus.

-UCFB opened a flagship campus based in and around the Etihad Stadium in 2016.
-The UCFB Etihad Campus, which replaced UCFB Burnley, facilities included access to sporting facilities such as the Manchester Regional Arena and the National Basketball Performance Centre.
+UCFB opened a flagship campus based at the Etihad Stadium in 2016.
+The UCFB Etihad Campus, which replaced UCFB Burnley, facilities included access to sporting facilities such as the Manchester Regional Arena and National Basketball Performance Centre.

-The Etihad Campus was the Manchester home of UCFB until the 2023-24 academic year, when the campus expanded across Greater Manchester, and was renamed 'UCFB Manchester Campus.'
-The expansion involved moving media students to MediaCityUK, and basing students on coaching courses at Curzon Ashton FC's Tameside Stadium, as well as new facilities in Manchester, Salford, Trafford and Tameside.
+In the 2023-24 academic year, the Etihad Campus expanded across Greater Manchester, and was renamed 'UCFB Manchester Campus.'
+This involved moving business and media students to MediaCityUK, and basing students on coaching courses at Curzon Ashton FC's Tameside Stadium, as well as new facilities in Manchester, Salford, Trafford and Tameside.

-In addition to the two UK campuses, UCFB also has a campus in the United States of America, based at the Chase Stadium in Miami, Florida, home of Major League Soccer side Inter Miami CF. UCFB also hosts annual global summits in Miami, as well as New York City, Toronto and Melbourne.
-Its global networking centres are found in Singapore, Shanghai, Dubai and Mumbai.
+In addition to the two UK campuses, UCFB hosts annual global summits at Chase Stadium, Miami, home of Inter Miami CF, as well as New York City, Toronto and Melbourne.

-Global Institute of Sport

-In July 2020, UCFB launched the Global Institute of Sport (GIS), furthering UCFB's educational breadth to postgraduate studies, as well as undergraduate degrees.

-The institute offers Master's degree programmes, also relating to the football and wider sports industry, with campuses and global hubs in Toronto, New York City, Miami and Melbourne, as well as the two UK-based campuses.